 An outsider may be able to offer a new point of view, and help us see alternate possibilities.
 Sometimes we just need to vent, so maybe all you need is someone to listen and sympathize.

 If you need professional help I’ve heard Better Help is a good option for online therapy (I am not affiliated).

 I hope you found this list of things to do when you feel stuck in life helpful!
-If you feel like you need to go deeper into WHY you feel stuck, read 9 Reason You’re Feeling Stuck.
+If you did, subscribe below to get tips on how to better your life in your inbox once a week or so.